 It’s been a while!
 I feel like I keep saying that.
-Since I was last here, I went on a wonderful weekend trip to Portland with a friend, I celebrated my 33rd birthday, finished this book + this book (affiliate links!
-Just so ya know), and have just been doing some quality Winter nesting.
+Since I was last here, I went on a wonderful weekend trip to Portland with a friend, I celebrated my 33rd birthday, finished this book + this book (affiliate links!), and have just been doing some quality Winter nesting.

 We ate so much great food in Portland!
 Coffee at Stumptown was great.
 Naturally we hit up Tusk and Ava Gene’s because Joshua McFadden and his food style just rules.
 We had great bowl food (and deep chlorophyll-y green lemonade!) at Prasad Cafe.
 I had this eggplant dip/spread that left a deeply vivid impression on me at Shalom Y’all (might have to recreate soon).
 Quality tea lattes were had at Tea Bar and delicious togarashi-spiced avocado toast was enjoyed at Locale.
 Oh, and I had one of the better vegan ice cream experiences of my life at Eb & Bean.
 It also helped that we randomly ran into Dana of Minimalist Baker while we were there.
 Total serendipity!